 All the Miles without Stiles routes are available as removable A5-sized sheets in a cardboard ring binder that includes a plastic wallet for protection from the rain.
-It costs £5.00 and is available from our Information Centres, Brockhole, The Lake District Visitor Centre, our head office - see contact details below - and all good bookshops in Cumbria.
-You can also order a copy from the head office for £5.00, plus £2.90 postage and packing.
+It costs £5.00 and is available from our Information Centres, Brockhole on Windermere, our head office - see contact details below - and all good bookshops in Cumbria.
+You can also order a copy from the head office for £5.00, plus £2.95 postage and packing.

 Getting around for details on public transport.
 Please check with Traveline if the bus is wheelchair accessible.

-Weatherline local weather forecast (opens new window) - weather is changeable, no matter where you are.
+Weatherline local weather forecast - weather is changeable, no matter where you are.
 Be prepared.
 Wear appropriate footwear and consider taking waterproofs, food and a drink if you are tackling any of the longer routes.

 Please also let us have your comments on the routes, your feedback is invaluable.